yushiangfu/study-notes/d1-i2c.md

 ### SMBus

-The SMBus protocol shares some characteristics with the I2C protocol while being sufficiently different in the ioctl argument structure and data stream.
+The SMBus protocol shares similarities with I2C, but differs in ioctl argument structure and data stream.

-- read_write
+- read_write:
-  - It's like the 'flags' in the I2C message that indicate the transaction direction.
+  - Similar to I2C flags, indicates transaction direction.
-- command
+- command:
-  - SMBus devices interpret the first byte they receive as a command; however, the I2C devices have no such assumption.
+  - SMBus interprets first received byte as command, unlike I2C.
-- len
+- len:
-  - Instead of a flexible length attribute, it only accepts a few predefined options.
+  - Instead of flexible length, it accepts predefined options like
-  - e.g., I2C_SMBUS_BYTE_DATA
+  - I2C_SMBUS_BYTE_DATA
-  - e.g., I2C_SMBUS_WORD_DATA
+  - I2C_SMBUS_WORD_DATA
-  - e.g., I2C_SMBUS_BLOCK_DATA
+  - I2C_SMBUS_BLOCK_DATA
-- buf
+- buf:
-  - Depending on the chosen `len`, the I2C library might stuff the accurate size information to the head of the byte array before passing it to ioctl.
+  - Depending on len, I2C library may prepend accurate size information to byte array before ioctl.

-The data structures are dissimilar, and I2C drivers can opt to provide exact two handlers or, surprisingly, just one going strong.
+The data structures for SMBus and I2C are different, and I2C drivers can choose to provide either two handlers or just one.
-The kernel offers an emulation function that converts SMBus ioctl data into I2C messages before going to the driver.
+To handle this, the kernel provides an emulation function that converts SMBus ioctl data into I2C messages before passing them to the driver.
-Take the combination of `len=I2C_SMBUS_BLOCK_DATA` and `read_write=write` as an example:
+Let's consider an example with len=I2C_SMBUS_BLOCK_DATA and read_write=write:

-- The application first calls library API with `command`, `length`, and `data` arguments.
+1. The application initially calls a library API with command, length, and data arguments.
-- The library inserts the `length` to the head of `data` and prepares the SMBus ioctl structure accordingly.
+2. The library inserts the length at the beginning of the data and prepares the SMBus ioctl structure accordingly.
-  - The field `len` within the form is then set to `I2C_SMBUS_BLOCK_DATA` instead of the actual size.
+3. The len field in the structure is then set to I2C_SMBUS_BLOCK_DATA instead of the actual size.
-- The kernel further prepends the `command` into data while performing the structure conversion.
+4. During the structure conversion, the kernel adds the command byte to the data.

-Data stream for I2C and SMBus certainly differ in that `command` byte and sometimes `length` byte.
+5. The data stream for I2C and SMBus differs, especially with the presence of the command byte and sometimes the length byte.
-Knowing what kind of devices we are dealing with may be desirable before selecting transaction type in ioctl.
+   Therefore, it may be helpful to know the type of devices being used before selecting the transaction type in ioctl.
-Please note that I don't distinguish them outside this section and continue to use the term 'I2C device' for convenience.
+   Note that outside this section, I continue to use the term 'I2C device' for convenience.

 <p align="center"><img src="images/i2c/i2c-and-smbus.png" /></p>

 <details><summary> More Details </summary>